DanJun6737/TransFace/README.md

-# TransFacee: Calibrating Transformer Training for Face Recognition from a Data-Centric Perspective
+# TransFace: Calibrating Transformer Training for Face Recognition from a Data-Centric Perspective
 This is the code of TransFace

 ## Requirements